 As with all adulterers, their behavior will change.
 I heard of one woman hearing her husband sing in the shower--unusual behavior.
 He was singing a love song that was not their song!
 Red flag!

 When a serial adulterer is caught, they will say and do ANYTHING to preserve their marriage.
 They do not want to be married to their lover.
 They want the marriage, family, happy, respectable home AND the excitement of a lover on the side.
 When push comes to shove, they will end the affair...or at least try to end it..to save their home and family life.

 In my experience, with the exception of a "Saul-on-the-road-to-Damascus" miracle, a serial adulterer does not stop.
 They try and they may go a few years, but they will cheat again.
 You will repair your marriage, rebuild your trust only to have it torn apart again.

 The sad part is that when the first affair is exposed, you won't know if this is a one-time affair or if they are a serial adulterer.
 That takes years and many heartbreaks before you know for certain.

 Am I recommending divorce?
-No, only you can know what is best for your marriage and family.
+No, you must pray and listen to the Holy Spirit.
 God hates divorce...it rips apart families and breaks covenants, but affairs do also.
 The only thing I will say about divorce is that until you have no strong emotion---love OR hate--you are not ready for divorce.